 Melody Sexton is the office manager for Manhattan Area Habitat for Humanity.

 “We are proud to be a Veterans Build Affiliate.
 This is a military town, and it is an hour to partner with those who have served our country,” Sexton said.
-“Affordable housing is an issue that effects all of us.”
+“Affordable housing is an issue that affects all of us.”

 Manhattan Area Habitat for Humanity has many opportunities for students and the community to volunteer and be involved within Manhattan.
 Information about the organization can be found at https://www.mahfh.org/.